Cliff Island

-In the early 20th century the island's inns were a draw for summer tourists.
-There are no hotels any longer, but many homes are available for weekly rentals or longer.
+In the early 20th century, the island's inns were a draw for summer tourists.
+There are no longer any hotels, but many homes are available for weekly rentals or longer.
 While there are no public services, residents enjoy a community hall, a tennis court, baseball field, and playground.
 The residents are served by a USPS Post Office, fire department, and one-room school for elementary grades.
 While the postal service has considered closing the office in the past, the islanders have managed to keep it in operation for six hours a day.

 Transportation

 Cliff Island residents (also known as Cliff Islanders) travel back and forth to the mainland via the Casco Bay Lines ferry service.
 The ride takes about one hour.
 Cliff Islanders mostly buy groceries in Portland, but there is a small store on the island.
 In the summer, tourists taking the ferry as a cruise often step off to enjoy an ice-cream or pizza at the café.

 Bicycles, golf carts and electric carts are most often used for transportation.
 A barge ramp was added in 2008 to ease delivery of trucks and heavy items.